AOEpeople/aoe_technology_radar/radar/2017-11-01/lms.md

 ## Technology choices/solutions ##

-List our prefered solutions.
+List our preferred solutions.
 It's not necessary or a goal to list all possible solutions.
 Focus on what we use.

 ## Our projects ##